NFDI4DS/nslp2026/index.md

 All deadlines are 23:59 UTC-12:00 (“anywhere on Earth”).

 ## Proceedings
-The proceedings of NSLP 2025 will be published as part of the ESWC 2025 Joint Workshop Proceedings.
+The proceedings of this workshop will be published as part of the LREC 2026 proceedings in the ACL Anthology (full Open Access).

 <small><i>The logo was generated using [Canva AI](https://www.canva.com/en_gb/)</i></small>.